+Module credits 30.00

 Prerequisites No prerequisites.

-Contact time 1 lecture per week Module credits 30.00 Prerequisites No prerequisites.
-Contact time 1 lecture per week Language of tuitionModule is presented in English Language of tuition Module is presented in English Academic organisation Political Sciences Academic organisation Political Sciences Period of presentation Semester 1 or Semester 2 Period of presentation Semester 1 or Semester 2
+Contact time 1 lecture per week

+Language of tuition Module is presented in English

+Department Political Sciences

+Period of presentation Semester 1 or Semester 2

 Using appropriate methodological approaches and research methods, aspects of the diplomatic theory and diplomatic practice modules are applied to specific diplomatic case studies and issues of international and transnational importance.
 In addition to the emphasis of methodology and selected research methods, attention is also paid to the development, structure and writing of research reports in the field of diplomatic studies.
 The outcome of this module is an approved research proposal on a diplomatic theme for the mini-dissertation, that also complies with ethical guidelines.